SecureAditi/Security-Learning-Journal/README.md

 - **My Advantage**: Starting early (pre-college) gives me the "Time Advantage."
 I’m building my roadmap now so I can be ready when the doors open.
 - **Goal**: I want to not only contribute code/docs but also help bridge this "Information Gap" for others in my community.
 - **Status**: Balancing WBJEE Trigonometry and GSSoC networking.
 One step at a time!

+---

+### Day 22: The Impact of Early Awareness 🚀
+- **Reflection**: Had an amazing conversation with a 2nd-year B.Tech student today.
+I realized that my "Pre-College" start is a huge advantage.
+- **Observation**: Many students only start exploring GitHub and global internships in their 2nd year.
+By starting now, I am building a foundation that puts me years ahead.
+- **My Mission**: Stay curious, stay humble, and keep sharing knowledge.
+Helping others grow is a key part of the Open Source spirit!
+- **Status**: Feeling motivated!
+Back to the WBJEE Math puzzles with fresh energy. 🧠✨